“Coalition members, when given the opportunity, will undermine Medicare at every possible opportunity.”

 In 2017, the Government passed the Medicare Guarantee Act, which guarantees Medicare and the Pharmaceutical Benefits Scheme with legislation.

 Medicare funding has increased from $19.5 billion in Labor’s last year(2012-13) to $30 billion in 2021-22.
 It will increase further to $33 billion by 2024-25 – an increase of more than $13.5 billion since Labor was in government.

 "Labor will reverse [the] $22 billion cuts to our schools."

 Source: Anthony Albanese,Twitter (24 May 2017)

 Truth on Schools

-Our guaranteed funding commitment delivers an additional $37 billion in schools over the next decade (to 2029).
+The Government’s record funding commitment delivers an additional $37 billion for schools over the decade to 2029.

-Parents can see for themselves all the facts on schools funding – including the funding increases at their local school, at the Department of Education’s School Funding Estimator www.education.gov.au/school-funding-estimator
+Parents can see for themselves all the facts on schools funding – including the funding increases at their local school, at the Department of Education’s School Funding Estimator. https://schools.education.gov.au/school-funding-estimator/

 “I spoke about the Coalition's fixation on cutting investment in important public institutions, including our schools and hospitals.”